darkcohiba/Coding-Notes-Obsidian/Languages/Python/PyPi/Click.md

 pipenv install click
 ```

-- Import inquirer on the top of our file
+- Import click on the top of our file

 ```python
 import click